nbrandtner/MTCG/README.md

 - HTTP request parsing and routing functionality.
 - User registration, login, and user state management.
 - Token-based authentication for security.
-- Integration tests for ensuring the correct functionality of core features.

 ### 2.2 Server Components